federgraph/fleetrace-help-en/silverlight/RVIAC.md

 RVIAC contains the following pages:

 - SKIA, shows electronic compasses in an interesting way
-- FRIA, the demo for the FleetRace project
+- FRIA, the demo for the Fleetrace project
 - RGIA, the Silverlight variation of the rig applet
 - About, a page with a short help text
 - Slides, a page with a bunch of rig related vector images